Turkmenistan Independence Day Mega Tour

 Ashgabat, Turkmenbashy, Koytendag

-• Then in the morning we'll fly to Turkmenabat, in the north east of the country.
+• In the morning we'll go to the airport and fly to the tiny town in the very north east of the country, called Kerki.

 • From here we will drive into the Koytendag mountains.